sanshu/protaelweb/README.md

 This project contains sources for the Protael Website http://proteins.burnham.org:8080/Protael

-Use ant buid.xml to run grunt on protaeljs and copy generated file to this project
+Use ant buid.xml to run grunt on protaeljs and copy generated files to this project.